Arabic Chinese (Simplified) Dutch English French German Italian Japanese Portuguese Russian Spanish

 The Virginia Department of Business Assistance (DBA) Financial Services Division administers the programs of the Virginia Small Business Financing Authority (VSBFA), which is a statewide conduit issuer of industrial development bonds and is the vehicle through which DBA provides financial assistance to Virginia businesses.
 DBA staff work with businesses, bankers and other state agencies to provide direct funding and credit enhancements through a variety of financing programs for the benefit of eligible new and expanding businesses.

 Through the Loan Guaranty Program (LGP), the Virginia Small Business Financing Authority will guarantee a portion of a loan or line of credit extended by a commercial bank to a qualified Virginia business.
-The maximum guaranty under the program is 75% of the loan or line of credit up to a maximum guaranty of $500,000.
-The program can be used to provide a guaranty for a short-term line of credit or a term loan of up to five years in duration.
+The maximum guaranty under the program is 75% of the loan or line of credit up to a maximum guaranty of $750,000.

 Economic Development Loan Fund (EDLF)